S&box

-S&box (pronounced Sandbox) is an upcoming game engine and platform developed by Facepunch Studios, intended to be a spiritual successor to Garry's Mod.
-It aims to surpass Garry's Mod rather than simply being a modern version of it.
-The platform is designed to allow users to create, share, and play a variety of games and experiences.
+S&box (stylised in lowercase and pronounced Sandbox) is an open source video game development engine and platform by Facepunch Studios built on the proprietary Source 2 engine.
+S&box was released on April 28, 2026, and is intended to be a spiritual successor to Garry's Mod, allowing users to create a variety of games and experiences.

 History

 In September 2015, Garry Newman, the creator of Garry's Mod, first mentioned that a sequel was in development.
 In September 2017, Facepunch Studios officially unveiled S&box as a prototype.
-This early version was built using the Unreal Engine 4 (UE4), incorporating a hotloading C# layer.
+This early version was built using Unreal Engine 4 (UE4), incorporating a hotloading C# layer.
 The developers used UE4 for core features like rendering, networking, and physics.
 At this point, it was uncertain whether S&box would be released as a moddable platform or used internally by Facepunch.

-In March 2020, it was suggested that S&box was the Garry's Mod sequel.
-However, the project was put on hold while the team decided to switch engines, considering Source 2 or Unity.
+In March 2020, it was suggested that S&box was the sequel to Garry's Mod.
+However, the project was put on hold while the team decided to switch engines.
 The team eventually chose Source 2 by February 2021, the same engine used to create Half-Life: Alyx.
 This decision was made to make it easier to transfer tools from Garry's Mod and to update the engine with tools like ModelDoc and AnimGraph.
 By July 2021, a developer preview queue was established, granting access based on Garry's Mod and Half-Life: Alyx workshop activity.
 This allowed users to create custom game modes, maps, models, and Source Filmmaker projects.